joicy-j/Portfolio/README.md

 # Visualizations

 <p>These are some of the visualizations that I have done using Excel, Tableau and PowerBI.
 I believe that visuals help data to tell stories which it could never speak before.
-So visualization is an importantfar of analytics to communicate finidings to other stakeholders..</p>
+So visualization is an important part of analytics to communicate finidings to other stakeholders..</p>
 <p></p>

 ## Visualization on Employee Attrition Using Excel and PowerBI